It’s normal to feel discouraged when your recovery turns into relapse, especially if it isn’t the first time.

 The right substance abuse treatment center makes all the difference in your recovery.
 Look for one that offers a compassionate and experienced healthcare team which genuinely cares about your progress.

-It’s also important to find a treatment facility that aligns with your specific needs.
-This might be traditional therapy, holistic approaches like yoga or art therapy, or dual diagnosis treatment for mental health conditions.
+It’s also important to find a treatment center that aligns with your specific needs.
+This might be traditional therapy, holistic approaches like yoga or art therapy, and dual diagnosis treatment for mental health conditions.

 2. Understand That Relapse is an Expected Part of Recovery